-When foodies travel, one of their top priorities is finding out about the local cuisine – where to experience the best version of the iconic, local recipes.
+When foodies travel, one of their top priorities is finding out about the local cuisine.
+We want to know where to experience the best version of the iconic, local recipes.
 Like a treasure hunt, half the fun is in searching out and discovering the perfect dish.
 That special small place to eat filled with locals.

 When visiting foodies think about Hawai’i and food, one of the first things on their list is their favorite fruits.
-The true foodie will make sure to come during the season if they have a passion for mangoes or dragon fruit.
-But they can indulge to their heart’s content all year long with Hawaii’s fabulous strawberry papayas, little creamy bananas, heavenly avocados and even fresh coconut – the delicious water right out of the shell, and the “spoon meat” scooped out after.
+True foodies will make sure to come during the season if they have a passion for mangoes or dragon fruit.
+But they can indulge to their heart’s content all year long with Hawaii’s fabulous strawberry papayas, little creamy bananas, heavenly avocados, and even fresh coconut.
+And, of course, the delicious water right out of the shell, and the spoon meat scooped out after.
 YUM!!

-And then, there’s the rare treat of a sweet, freshly picked pineapple, a foodie extravaganza you cannot find on store shelves in most climates.
-Only in the perfect – not too hot, not too cool – climate of Hawai’i.
-And, the pineapple is the one fruit you can take home from Hawai’i to bring back all those exotic memories of tastes and fragrances during your time in the islands.
+And then, there’s the rare treat of a sweet, freshly picked pineapple, a foodie extravaganza you cannot often find on store shelves.
+They are found only in the perfect, not too hot, not too cool, climate of Hawai’i.
+And, the pineapple is the one fruit you can take home from Hawai’i to bring back all those exotic memories of tastes of your time in the islands.